-UKPD was first awarded accreditation by the Kentucky Association of Chiefs of Police in January 1996 and received its latest re-accreditation in 2020.
+UKPD was first awarded accreditation by the KACP in January 1996 and received its latest re-accreditation in 2020.
 The accreditation program gives UKPD the tools necessary to ensure that all policies and procedures conform to the most up-to-date professional law enforcement standards and best practices.
-State accreditation through the Kentucky Association of Chiefs of Police is not mandatory.
+State accreditation through the KACP is not mandatory.
 Participation demonstrates UKPD's commitment to professional excellence to the University community.
 The overall goal of the accreditation program is to promote professionalism and improve the delivery of law enforcement services.
 Each accredited law enforcement agency must be re-evaluated every 5 years.